-1.1.
-The Capital Strategy is a new report for 2019-20 giving an overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of public services in local government along with an overview of how associated risk is managed and the implications for future financial sustainability.
+- 1.1.
+The Capital Strategy report gives an overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of public services in local government along with an overview of how associated risk is managed and the implications for future financial sustainability. - 1.2.
+Decisions made now on capital and treasury management will have financial consequences for the Council for many years into the future.
+They are therefore subject to both a national regulatory and local policy framework which are summarised in this report.